Days of Heaven: Contemporary response

-Critical reaction initially varied.
+Critical reaction was initially varied.
 Many critics found the film visually beautiful, but others found its story weak.
 Dave Kehr of The Chicago Reader wrote: "Terrence Malick's remarkably rich second feature is a story of human lives touched and passed over by the divine, told in a rush of stunning and precise imagery.
 Nestor Almendros's cinematography is as sharp and vivid as Malick's narration is elliptical and enigmatic.
 The result is a film that hovers just beyond our grasp—mysterious, beautiful, and, very possibly, a masterpiece".

 Variety called the film "one of the great cinematic achievements of the 1970s."
 Gene Siskel of the Chicago Tribune also wrote that the film "truly tests a film critic's power of description ...
 Some critics have complained that the Days of Heaven story is too slight.
 I suppose it is, but, frankly, you don't think about it while the movie is playing".
 Time magazine's Frank Rich wrote, "Days of Heaven is lush with brilliant images".
 The periodical went on to name it one of the best films of 1978.
-Nick Schager of Slant Magazine has called it "the greatest film ever made."

-Meanwhile, detractors targeted the film's direction of storyline and structure.
+Detractors targeted the film's direction of storyline and structure.
 In his review for The New York Times, Harold C. Schonberg wrote, "Days of Heaven never really makes up its mind what it wants to be.
-It ends up something between a Texas pastoral and Cavalleria Rusticana.
+It ends up something between a Texas pastoral and Cavalleria rusticana.
 Back of what basically is a conventional plot is all kinds of fancy, self-conscious cineaste techniques."

 Monica Eng of the Chicago Tribune criticized the lack of significant plot and stated "the story becomes secondary to the visuals".

 The Chicago Sun-Times' Roger Ebert responded to these criticisms in a reevaluation in 1997, saying:

 Terrence Malick's "Days of Heaven" has been praised for its painterly images and evocative score, but criticized for its muted emotions: Although passions erupt in a deadly love triangle, all the feelings are somehow held at arm's length.
 This observation is true enough, if you think only about the actions of the adults in the story.
 But watching this 1978 film again recently, I was struck more than ever with the conviction that this is the story of a teenage girl, told by her, and its subject is the way that hope and cheer have been beaten down in her heart.
 We do not feel the full passion of the adults because it is not her passion: It is seen at a distance, as a phenomenon, like the weather, or the plague of grasshoppers that signals the beginning of the end.